ten7/handbook.ten7.com/020-who-we-are.md

 ## Our Template

 When you start a new document in Google Docs, please use [the TEN7 template](https://docs.google.com/document/u/0/?ftv=1&tgif=d).
-It’s preset with styles for H1, H2, H3 that closely match our branding.
-Note: Adrianna is not a font available in G Suite so we use Montserrat.
+It’s preset with styles for H1, H2 and H3 that closely match our branding.
+Note: Adrianna is not a font available in G Suite, so we use Montserrat.

 ## Our Contact Info